ucloud/terraform-provider-ucloud/examples/ufs/README.md

 # UFS Example

-The UFS example launches an UFS.
+The UFS example launches a UFS Volume with a UFS Volume mount point bind to it.

 To run, configure your UCloud provider as described in https://www.terraform.io/docs/providers/ucloud/index.html